-It is not true.
-You are still responsible for paying off the balance.
+Many people mistakenly think when a debt has been charged-off that, it's been canceled by the creditor.
+Unfortunately, you're still responsible for paying off the balance.
 However, you will not be able to use your credit card to make purchases, and you won't have the option of making minimum monthly payments on your balance.

-How Charge-Offs Happen
+How Credit Charge-Offs Happen

 Your credit card agreement requires you to make the minimum payment by the due date each month.
-If you're late, you can send a payment anytime between the due date and 29 days past the due date and avoid having any late payment notice placed on your credit report (you'll still be charged a late fee with most credit cards).
+If you're late, you can send a payment before the 30-day late mark and avoid having any late payment notice placed on your credit report.
 However, if you haven't made your payment by the time the next due date comes, your payment is 30-days late, and a notice will be placed on your credit report.

 Your account can even be charged off if you've been sending payments, but those payments were always less than the minimum due.
 You have to bring your account current by paying the full minimum payment if you want to avoid a charge-off.

 Why Do Credit Cards Get Charged-Off?

 Companies, including creditors and lenders, have profits and losses every year.
 They make money from profits and lose money from losses.
-When a creditor charges-off your account, it's declaring your debt as a loss for the company - because you haven't made a payment in awhile.
+When a creditor charges off your account, it's declaring your debt as a loss for the company - because you haven't made a payment in a while.

 Even though the creditor has acknowledged your debt as a loss in its financial records, you don't get away free.
 Your creditor will add a negative entry (a charge-off) to your credit report and continue to attempt to collect on the debt.
-The credit card issuer may collect through its own collection department or by sending the account to a third-party debt collector.
+The credit card issuer may collect through its own collection department or send the account to a third-party debt collector.

-The past due balance is legally enforceable (you can be sued for it) for several years depending on your state's statute of limitations on debt.
+The charge-off will remain on your credit report for seven years from the date it was charged off.
+The past due balance is legally enforceable (you can be sued for it) for several years, depending on your state's statute of limitations on debt.

-The charge-off will remain on your credit report for seven years from the date it was charged-off.
 Paying the charged-off balance in full won't remove it from your credit report.
-Instead, it will be updated with a status of "Charged-Off Paid" if you paid in full or "Charged-Off Settled" if you settled the debt and the account will show a $0 balance.
-Either is better than a "charge-off" status with an outstanding balance but are still undesirable.
+Instead, it will be updated with a status of "Charged-Off Paid" if you paid in full or "Charged-Off Settled" if you settled the debt, and the account will show a $0 balance.
+Either is better than a "charge-off" status with an outstanding balance but is still undesirable.